-Since 2008, Captain Sam’s Spit at the south end of Kiawah Island has been the subject of a tumultuous legal battle.
-Developers are eager to build 50 houses on the highly-erosional spit – despite the fact that it periodically disappears under the waves.
+Since 2008, Captain Sam’s Spit at the west end of Kiawah Island has been the subject of a long-running legal saga.
+Developers are eager to build 50 houses on the highly-erosional spit, despite the fact that it periodically disappears under the waves.
 Conservationists are equally eager to protect this fragile place for birds, sea turtles, stranding dolphins, and the humans who enjoy their company.

 The Latest Permit

 Now developers want to add 8,000 cubic yards of fresh sand — about 400 truckloads — to dune areas that were flattened by Hurricane Matthew.
 Here’s why the permit should be denied:

 - DISTURBANCE: The commotion created in dumping the sand would scare away birds that frequent the Spit in winter months.
 That includes federally-listed Piping Plovers, state-threatened Wilson’s Plovers, and, surprisingly, federally-threatened Red Knots.
 As most birders know, the Spit is a stopover for large numbers of migrating Red Knots in spring and fall.
 Also, dozens of Red Knots have been surveyed there in January.